-Day 4: Walk Tsugizakura-oji to Kumano Hongu Taisha (21km)
+Day 4: Walk Nonaka area to Kumano Hongu Taisha (21.5km)

 Kumano Hongu Taisha is the main shrine in the area, to which all roads in the Kumano Kodo pilgrimage lead.
 A long stone staircase leads to the sacred grounds of the shrine, located on a ridge and surrounded by giant cedar and cypress trees.
-After looking around the impressive shrine you will jump on a local bus (paid locally) to our evening destination at nearby Yunomine Onsen or Kawayu Onsen, charming little hot spring villages.
+After looking around the impressive shrine you will jump on a local bus to our evening destination at nearby Kawayu Onsen, a charming little hot spring village.

 Arriving at your overnight location is a treat for tired walkers as the steam billows from the thermal rivers and there is the promise of a relaxing onsen after your exertions.
 The onsen thermal hot spring baths are an important part of the Kumano Kodo traditions with pilgrims performing hot water purification rituals in preparation for visiting the shrine.
-For us it will be more a preparation for a delicious Japanese meal in your accommodation.
+This evening enjoy a delicious Japanese meal in your accommodation.

 9 hours walking